christianrehn/CombineTest/README.md

 Between the 0 and the 100 score circle you get a score between 0 and 100.
 The score distribution is linear.
 Inside the 100 score circle the linear distribution is continued so that you get a score greater than 100.

+#### As Few Strokes As Possible

+Starting from version 3.0 you can play this variation of the target circle drill.
+If you shoot into the target circle you are allowed to progress to the next distance.
+If not you have to retry the same distance again.
+The aim of the game is to hit as few shots as possible to finish all distances.

 ## Track your golf training data

 Maybe you also want to check out my 100% free iOS App: [Golf Logbook](https://christianrehn.github.io/golf-logbook/)